tedyapo/printer2/ascii-art-test/README.txt

 compressed ASCII art generator
 ------------------------------

-ascii-art-list.txt: constains a list of ASCII art text files and
+ascii-art-list.txt: contains a list of ASCII art text files and
                     corresponding variable names to use for them

-compress-ascii.py: python3 script that reads ascci-art-list.txt and
+compress-ascii.py: python3 script that reads ascii-art-list.txt and
                    compresses all the listed text files into a header file called compressed-art.h